RobertLSchwartz/RobertLSchwartz.github.io/_pages/economics.md

 <br>

 <h3> THE LABOR MARKET </h3>
+Following the passing of the Social Security Act of 1935, the United States implemented an unemployment insurance system designed to act as a safety net for individuals who recently separated from their previous employer, or dropped below full-time employment, and needed to temporarily supplement their income.
+Claims requesting unemployment insurance benefits are tracked at the state level and aggregated to the federal level in the form of "initial unemployment claims" and "continued unemployment claims".

 <h5> Initial Unemployment Claims </h5>
+*Initial Unemployment Claims are published weekly and measure the number of people who have filed for unemployment insurance for the first time in the past week.*
 <div class="video-container">
   <iframe src="https://fred.stlouisfed.org/graph/graph-landing.php?g=13tIt&width=870&height=475" scrolling="no" frameborder="0" style="overflow:hidden; width:870px; height:525px;" allowTransparency="true" loading="lazy"></iframe>
 </div><br>

 <h5> Continued Unemployment Claims </h5>
+*Continued Unemployment Claims are published weekly and measure the number of people who have previously filed an initial unemployment claim, have experienced a week of unemployment, and have subsequently filed a continued claim requesting unemployment insurance benefits.*
 <div class="video-container">
 <iframe src="https://fred.stlouisfed.org/graph/graph-landing.php?g=13tID&width=870&height=475" scrolling="no" frameborder="0" style="overflow:hidden; width:870px; height:525px;" allowTransparency="true" loading="lazy"></iframe>
 </div><br>